CompPhysics/InsightPhysicsImmersionWeek/README.md

 #### Relevant Topics to Review Before Class
 * Basics statistics such as averages and standard deviations
 * Derivatives and integrals in one or more variables
+* Complex numbers, complex conjugates, etc.

 #### Class Schedule (10am-12pm EDT, 12pm EDT is set aside as an extra office hour)
-* 10:00-10:30: Lecture on quantum basics
-* 10:30-10:45: Group Learning Acivity - In groups of approximately 4 solve problems based on the material learned in the previous lecture.
+* 10:00-10:50: Lecture on the the breakdown of classical mechanics and the basics of quantum mechanics including an introduction to wave-particle duality and uncertainity and why we need probabilities in quantum mechanics.
+* 10:50-11:00: Break with time for questions
-* 10:45-11:40: Lecture on more quantum mechanics basics with an introduction to linear algebra
+* 11:00-11:50: Lecture on more quantum mechanics basics with an introduction to linear algebra and how quantum mechanics can be formulated as a linear algebra problem.
-* 11:40-12:00: Group Learning Activity - In groups of approximately 4 solve quantum mechanics problems using linear algebra.
+* 11:50-12:00: Q&A session and homework help (Monday or Tuesday homework).
+Can be extended into the 12pm-1pm office hour time slot.
+* A series of short questions will be asked and discussed during the lectures to help you check your understanding of the material.

 #### Learning Goals for Day

 #### Homework Assignment for Wednesday
-* Complete [this activity](docs/src/JuliesMaterials/Day2HW1.md) t(TO-DO: Add document)o review the quantum mechanics and linear algebra concepts learned today.
+* Complete [this activity](docs/src/JuliesMaterials/Day2HW1.md) (TO-DO: Add document) to review the quantum mechanics and linear algebra concepts learned today.
-* Complete [this notebook](doscs/src/JulieMaterials/Day2HW1.ipynb) (TO-DO: Add document)which walks you through how to find eigenvalues and eigenvectors in Python.
+* Complete [this notebook](doscs/src/JulieMaterials/Day2HW1.ipynb) (TO-DO: Add document) which walks you through how to find eigenvalues and eigenvectors in Python.
 Keep this code handy because we will be using it on Wednesday and Thursday.
 * Review the lecture notes for Wednesday located [here](link).
 (TO-DO: Add document (MORTEN))

 ### Wednesday June 23, 10am-1pm EDT/7am-10am PDT (Instructor: Morten)